rachelf21/CourseProject/READ ME.md

 **Please note that you must have the *dplyr* package installed in order to run this script!**

-**run_analysis** analyzes and summarizes the mean and standard deviation data from various measurements collected from  the accelerometers from the Samsung Galaxy S smartphone.
+**run_analysis** analyzes and summarizes the mean and standard deviation from various measurements collected from  the accelerometers from the Samsung Galaxy S smartphone.

+The resulting dataset is 180 rows of observations, in tidy wide format.

+Of the original 561 measurements, only 66 measurements that reflect the mean and standard deviation were extracted.
+For each of thse 66 measurements, the average was then calculated for each subject (30), for each activty (6), resulting in a dataset with 180 rows, and 68 columns.

+Each row includes one activity per subject, and the average for each measurement.

 Below, is the process that the script follows.
 To invoke the script, simply type run_analysis() at the prompt.